Hula massacre

-The Hula massacre took place between 31 October and 1 November 1948.
-Hula is a village in Lebanon 3 km west of Kibbutz Manara, not far from the Litani River.
+The Hula massacre took place between 31 October and 1 November 1948 in Hula, a village in Lebanon 3 km west of Kibbutz Manara, not far from the Litani River.
 It was captured on October 24 by the Carmeli Brigade of the Israel Defense Forces without any resistance.
 The women and children were expelled, most of the men aged between 15 and 60 were shot.
 In total between 35 and 58 men were executed in a house which was later blown up on top of them.
+One Israeli officer was tried and convicted by a military court and sentenced to seven years in prison, though this sentence was reduced to one year on appeal.

+Aftermath and legal proceedings

-Two officers were responsible for the massacre.
-One of them, First Lieutenant Shmuel Lahis, who served as company commander, was put on trial in an Israeli military court, where he was given a seven-year sentence later reduced on appeal to one year, and was released in 1950.
-He received a retrospective presidential amnesty in 1955.
-He became a lawyer, and later director general of the Jewish Agency.
-Some Israelis opposed this appointment because of his involvement in the Hula massacre.
+Two officers were held responsible for the massacre, and were reported as war criminals by their superior, Dov Yermiya.
+One of them, First Lieutenant Shmuel Lahis, who served as company commander, was tried for murder by an Israeli military court.
 At his trial, Lahis put forth the defence that the crime had been committed outside the borders of Israel.
 The military court rejected this defence but gave Lahis a postponement so that he could appeal this point to the High Court of Justice.
 In the same HCJ case, the Israeli government argued that the HCJ did not have the right to interpret military law.
 In February 1949, the HCJ rejected both the claim of Lahis and the claim of the government, allowing the trial to continue.

-Eye witness account
+Lahis was found guilty and sentenced to 7 years in prison.
+His sentence was reduced to one year on appeal, and he was released from prison in 1950.
+Lahis received a retrospective presidential amnesty in 1955.

+Shmuel Lahis later life and controversy

+Shmuel Lahis went on to become a lawyer and in 1978 became president of the Jewish Agency.
+Some Israelis opposed this appointment because of his involvement in the Hula massacre.

 At the time of Lahis' nomination to head the Jewish Agency, Lahis's immediate superior in the Carmeli Brigade, Dov Yermiya, wrote to Jewish Agency Chairman Arie Dulzin about Lahis' role in the 1948 massacre.
 After Lahis' appointment in the role, the controversy was reported in the Israeli media and caused debate in the Knesset.
 Yermiya's letter was later published in the newspaper Al Hamishmar.